-With nearly 2,000 employees, the organization brings a wide range of mission-oriented skills and capabilities to Navy and USMC clients, from artificial intelligence to systems engineering and integration.
-His passion is solving complex mission challenges for clients using a diverse team while leveraging emerging technologies in smart and unique ways.
+Josh Jackson is senior vice president for SAIC’s Navy and Marine Corps business, with responsibility for leading strategy, market growth, P&L, and program delivery.
+With nearly 5,000 professionals, the organization brings a wide range of mission-oriented skills and capabilities to U.S. Navy and Marine Corps customers, including artificial intelligence; modeling, simulation and training; and systems engineering and integration.
+His passion is solving complex mission challenges for customers, leveraging a diverse team and emerging technology in smart and unique ways.

 Jackson joined SAIC in 2002 and has held positions of increasing authority and responsibility.
 He started as a program manager and then became a division manager, chief engineer, and operations manager before joining the company’s top business leadership.
 Prior to his present role, Jackson led SAIC’s solutions and technology group and created the company’s first digital organization focused on building integrated digital solutions, spanning cyber, cloud, analytics, and software.
 Jackson led several innovations, including SAIC’s first technical leadership development cohort to build talent in critical areas of artificial intelligence, cyber, and cloud.

 During his time at SAIC, Jackson has supported the U.S. Army, Navy, Marine Corps, combatant commands, other defense agencies, NASA, and the National Institutes of Health.
 He has led the development of programs in test and evaluation, experimentation, simulation, analysis, training, and assessments and has worked on several weapons systems and platforms, both large and small and kinetic and non-kinetic.
 He has a track record of business growth through enabling customer mission success and innovation.